pranamg/powerbi-hub/Contributions/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the [MIT License](https://github.com/pranamg/powerbi-hub/blob/main/LICENSE).
+By contributing, you agree that your contributions will be licensed under the [UnLicense](https://github.com/pranamg/powerbi-hub/blob/main/LICENSE).

 * * *